-Spring steels are supplied either hardened or tempered or annealed to allow component manufacture prior to the hardening process.
+Spring steels are supplied in one of two conditions: they are either supplied in annealed condition – to allow component manufacture prior to the hardening process – or hardened and tempered.

 For any steel analysis and quenching medium there is a section size, above which the work-piece will not satisfactorily through harden.
 This is known as the limiting ruling section and is the main design parameter that needs to be considered, in combination with the geometry and property requirements of the work-piece, when specifying a hardening and tempering treatment.
 As quench severity increases, as it does if air is replaced by oil, and oil is replaced by water, the limiting ruling section increases for a particular steel composition.
 However, the use of more severe quenching is limited in turn by the increased risk of distortion or cracking during quenching, due to the higher thermal stresses induced in the work-piece.